DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-7/autumn-training-session-7.md

 3. Know that setting high expectations for all pupils promotes engagement and motivation in lessons.
 4. Understand that a predictable and secure learning environment benefits all pupils, and is particularly valuable for those with SEN.
 5. Know the importance of engaging and working with parents and carers to improve and track pupil motivation, behaviour and academic success.
-6. Know the importance of engaging and working with the SENCO, pastoral leaders or DSL to access valuable expertise and to ensure appropriate support is available for pupils.
+6. Know the importance of engaging and working with the Special Educational Needs Co-ordinator (SENCO), pastoral leaders or DSL to access valuable expertise and to ensure appropriate support is available for pupils.

 ## Preparation